Iran committed “crimes against humanity” by repressing protests over the death of Mahsa Amini, according to the UN mission |

 “Thousands of women, men and children were detained throughout the country” without any public data being provided on their number, highlights the document, which cites a figure provided by NGOs: 60,000 detainees.
 Their average age was 15 years.
 The mission reveals that “hundreds” of boys and girls, some as young as 10, were detained, imprisoned with adults, or sent to mental health institutions or reform schools.

 Iran did not allow the members of the mission, jurists Sara Hossain, Shaheen Sardar Ali and Viviana Krsticevic, to travel to the country.
 The three researchers justify the data in the report based on official and private documents, medical records, remote interviews with victims and witnesses, these double verified, and satellite images.
-Its findings, the document warns, “are not exhaustive,” so the repression in Iran could have been worse than what the text denounces.
+Its findings, the document warns, “are not exhaustive,” so the repression in Iran might have been worse than what the text denounces.

 The first of the deaths investigated was that of Yina Mahsa Amini, whose death sparked the protests.
-The report states that shortly after her arrest by the morality police, the woman was admitted to Kasra Hospital in Tehran, already brain dead, with “trauma inflicted while in the custody of the morality police.” ”.
+The report states that shortly following her arrest by the morality police, the woman was admitted to Kasra Hospital in Tehran, already brain dead, with “trauma inflicted while in the custody of the morality police.” ”.
 The mission is therefore “convinced” that Amini “was subjected to physical violence that led to her death.”

 After the outbreak of the mostly “peaceful” protests, the document highlights, several hundred protesters or bystanders perished due to repression.
 “In September 2023, a credible figure was 551 people murdered, including up to 49 women and 68 children (…).
 Deaths were recorded in at least 26 of the 31 provinces, with the highest number of victims in minority-inhabited regions [étnicas]particularly in the province of Sistan and Balochistan, the Kurdish regions of the country (Kurdistan and Kermanshah) and parts of Western Azerbaijan.”